GIXLabs/GIXLabs.github.io/README.md

 Once the prerequisites are installed:

-- Clone the repo
+- Clone the repository and cd into it
-  - `git clone git@github.com:GIXLabs/GIXLabs.github.io.git`
-  - `cd GIXLabs.github.io`
 - Install dependencies `bundle install`
 - Serve the site with Jekyll `jekyll serve --config _config_local.yml`
 - Open a browser to `http://localhost:4000/`